NEWTOMS2/cxvision-marketplace/README.md

 The solution allows you to define two zones in each video, a waiting zone (Dwell) and a service zone.
 The purpose of this is to measure how long a person takes in queue (waiting zone) and how long it takes while being served (service zone).

 > It's not necessary to define the zones.
-In this case, the time of appearance of each person during the video will be measured.
+It is not necessary to define the zones.
+In this case, the solution will time all the people in the video

 ## How does the solution work?